SparkCode/anki-card-generator/README.md

 ## Technologies Used

-- React
+- React for the user interface
-- OpenRouter API (Claude 3.7 Sonnet)
+- OpenRouter API (Claude 3.7 Sonnet) for AI-generated content
+- OpenAI API for text-to-speech functionality
-- AnkiConnect API
+- AnkiConnect API for integration with Anki
 - localStorage for persistent storage
 - GitHub Pages for hosting